 Going strong, still flowering, self-seeding and attracting bees.
 We’re making sure there is plenty of Thai basil around the garden to keep those bees coming.
 This grows really easily from cuttings struck in water, seemingly all year round.

 As the days are getting drier we’re being certain to water the basil plants early and late, they do wilt in the heat.

 These flat-leaved chives seem pretty indestructible.
 We failed to grow regular chives here years ago so we switched to garlic or flat-leaved chives.
 We planted these as seedlings in December.
 The plants are grown and we use handfuls of the leaves regularly.
 They go all year round and have never flowered or gone to seed.

 We’ve started dividing the main clumps to use these as an edging plant, as suggested by various permaculture sources.

 Flowering and forming fruit.
 Harvesting from some plants from the middle of August, later plantings are still forming fruit and starting to ripen.

 Seeds planted 5th of August.
 The roma tomatoes are covered in fruit.
 The Black Russians are a bit recalcitrant and seem to only like to form two fruit at once.

 One pineapple plant flowering and forming fruit.
 The rest doing nothing much.
-Flowers started forming in late August two years on the run.
+Flowers started forming on the pineapple plants in late August two years on the run.

 Three varieties of kale, from bought starts and seed.
 Harvesting leaves regularly for salad.